The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 After troubleshooting, tap Confirm & Restart Connectivity Test.

-If you had closed the dialog, the The Device Details screen appears showing the current status of the Test.
+If you had closed the dialog, the Device Details screen appears showing the current status of the Test.
 Tap the circular arrow to restart the Connectivity Test.

 If you have moved the Border Gateway to a new location, tap Reset Device to Current Location.
 If the Border Gateway is still in the same location, tap Keep Device Original Location.